-Hang Yick declared and paid dividends of nil, HK\$24.0 million and HK\$24.0 million during the year ended 31 March 2016, 2017 and 2018, respectively.
+Hang Yick declared dividends of nil, HK\$24.0 million and HK\$24.0 million during the year ended 31 March 2016, 2017 and 2018, respectively.
 All such dividends had been fully paid and we financed the payment of such dividends by internal resources.
-We have declared and paid a special dividend of HK\$24.0 million on 29 August 2018.
+We plan to further declare and pay a special dividend of HK\$24.0 million prior to the [REDACTED].